Maharaniyon ki Chhatriyan- Jaipur’s distinct, offbeat place

 What is it all about?

-Dedicated to the imperial ladies of the Kachhwaha dynasty, Maharaniyon ki Chhatriyan is a memorial ground in Jaipur.
-The site houses a cluster of cenotaphs dedicated only to the royal women, including the recent one of Late Maharani Gayatri Devi.
+To begin with, Maharaniyon ki Chhatriyan in Jaipur is a memorial ground for the imperial ladies of Kachhwaha dynasty.
+Hence the site houses a cluster of cenotaphs dedicated only to the royal women, including the recent one of Late Maharani Gayatri Devi.

 Translating to an umbrella, Chhatri represents a dome-shaped pavilion built as a crematorium place for the deceased.
 Likewise, one of the most popular sites with royal chhatris lies in the foothills of Nahargarh, at Gaitore.
 While the former and those in other parts of the state are well-known, Maharaniyon ki Chhatriyan still awaits its due recognition.